Lower Bounds for Shared-Memory Leader Election under Bounded Write Contention: Related Work

-\subparagraph*{Additional Related Work.} The previous section already covered known time and space complexity results for the classic leader election problem in the standard asynchronous shared-memory model.
+The previous section already covered known time and space complexity results for the classic leader election problem in the standard asynchronous shared-memory model.
 This fundamental problem has also been considered in under related models and complexity metrics.
 Specifically, Golab, Hendler and Woelfel~\cite{GHW} have shown that leader election can be solved using \emph{constant} remote memory references (RMRs) in the cache-coherent (CC) and distributed shared-memory (DSM) models.
 Their result circumvents our lower bounds due to differences in the model and in the complexity metrics.
 In the same model, Eghbali and Woelfel~\cite{EW} have shown that \emph{abortable} leader election requires $\Omega(\log n / \log \log n)$ time in the worst case.
 The abortability constraint imposes stronger semantics, and they consider a different notion of complexity cost, but multi-writer registers.

-In addition, our results are also related to early work by Anderson and Yang~\cite{yang1994time}, who assume bounds on the write contention at each register, and prove $\Omega (\log n)$ lower bounds for a weak version of mutual exclusion, assuming bounded write contention per register.
+In addition, our results are also related to early work by Anderson and Yang~\cite{yang1994time}, who assume bounds on the write contention at each register, and prove $\Omega (\log n)$ lower bounds for a weak version of mutual exclusion, assuming constant write contention per register.
 Upon careful consideration, one can obtain that their approach can be used to prove a similar logarithmic lower bound for \emph{obstruction-free leader election} in the read-write model with contention constraints.
-However, we emphasize that their argument works only for \emph{deterministic algorithms}.
+However, their argument works only for \emph{deterministic algorithms}.
+Relative to this paper, our contribution is the randomized lower bound.

-Specifically, relative to this paper, our contribution is the randomized lower bound.
-The argument of Anderson and Yang~\cite{yang1994time} does not generalize to randomized algorithms, for the same reason that the simple deterministic argument we provide as motivation does not generalize in the randomized case.
-Even focusing on the deterministic case, our approach is slightly different than the one of Anderson and Kim: we use covering plus a potential argument, while they use a different covering argument based on eliminating contending processors by leveraging Turan's theorem.
-However, their approach can provide a better dependency on contention in the bound: $\Omega(\log n / \log \kappa)$ versus $\Omega(\log n / \kappa)$ in our case.
+This deterministic argument by Yang and Anderson was later simplified in the monograph of Attiya and Ellen~\cite{AE}.
+We adopt the presentation of this result from this latter reference, adapting it to our setting.
+To our knowledge, the argument in the randomized case appears to be new.